 From Russia with Love is decidedly low-key: SPECTRE is set on striking back after Dr. No, and intends to swipe a device that can decode cryptic messages while also attempting to blackmail Bond himself for an affair with a Soviet agent.

 It’s a deliberately paced, terse thriller that fills ripped right out of the pages of a classic Cold War novel.
-The piece de resistance is the claustrophobic final act that sees Bond unravel the plot of his antagonistic mirror –the blonde, brawy Red Grant – on a train carriage.
-Bond may have hit harder and outfought many of his foes before, but there’s a certain sense of joy to be had from the way From Russia with Love has 007 skilfully outmanoeuvre those who wish him harm.
+The piece de resistance is the claustrophobic final act that sees Bond unravel the plot of his antagonistic mirror – the blonde, brawny Red Grant – on a train carriage.
+Bond may have hit harder and outfought many of his foes before, but there’s a certain sense of joy to be had from the way From Russia with Love has 007 skilfully outmaneuver those who would do him harm.

 1. Casino Royale

 Here it is.
 The best James Bond movie.
 Why?
 Simply put, it can be placed alongside any other Bond movie – and actor – and excel.

 Action?
 Casino Royale has it in spades.
 Craig’s 007 is a brutal, blunt instrument from the off.
 His black-and-white recollection of how he earned his license to kill is the series’ most engrossing opening.
 You truly believe Craig can kill a man.

 Charm?
 Casino Royale’s infamous card game is laced with it.
 Craig’s inimitable suave sense of belonging immediately dispelled any early speculation that he didn’t suit the role because the color of his hair, of all things.